Nappy Changing

 -

 Gloves and aprons are put on by staff before changing starts and the areas are prepared.
-Paper towel is put down on the changing mat freshly for each child, and the changing mat cleaned after each use with anti-bacterial wipes/cleaner.
+The changing mat is cleaned after each use with anti-bacterial wipes/cleaner.

 -